Take a Seat

 Sit Together To Make a Personal Connection

-Overall etiquette leads to higher satisfaction, but when researchers looked at individual behaviors, the only thing that mattered was whether the doctor sat down in the patient’s room.[3]
-Patients want their providers to care about them, spend time with them[8],[2] and pay attention to their problems.
+Overall, etiquette leads to higher satisfaction, but when researchers looked at individual behaviors, the only thing that mattered was whether the doctor sat down in the patient’s room.
+Patients want their providers to care about them, spend time with them, and pay attention to their problems.
 Sitting to talk is a great way to accomplish that.
-In one study, when providers sat during the visit, patients felt like it lasted seven to nine minutes longer.[9]
+In one study, when providers sat during their time with a patient, patients felt like the visit lasted seven to nine minutes longer.

 Put Pen to Paper To Gain the Most Leverage From Seated Time